 Takeaway:

-Q: Why do sellers often underestimate the impact of light?
+Q: Why do sellers often underestimate the impact of light on buyer decisions?

 Example: